New York City patient tests positive for virus related to Monkeypox

 Patient is presumed to be positive ahead of CDC confirmation, likely making them the second confirmed case on US soil this year

-A patient in New York City has tested positive for a virus related to Monkeypox sparking health officials to call on Covid-weary Americans to wear face masks indoors as the US rushes to buy 13 million vaccine doses.
+A patient in New York City has tested positive for a virus related to Monkeypox, sparking health officials to call on Covid-weary Americans to wear face masks indoors as the US rushes to buy 13 million vaccine doses.

 Two patients had been tested by the city’s health department for Monkeypox – a rare infection causing rashes, lesions and fevers which has suddenly emerged in several countries in recent weeks.